"

 Overview

-Cognitive Load Theory (CLT) examines how working memory is organized into three categories: intrinsic, extraneous, and germane.
-Each type of cognitive load plays a critical role in effective learning.
-By minimizing extraneous load, simplifying intrinsic load, and maximizing germane load instructional designers can create more effective teaching practices.
+Cognitive Load Theory (CLT) examines how working memory is organized.
+Each type of cognitive load (intrinsic, extraneous, and germane) plays a critical role in effective learning.
+So how can instructional designer use CLT to improve learning?
+By minimizing extraneous load, simplifying intrinsic load, and maximizing germane load.

 CLT was developed by John Sweller in the 1980s, but many of the concepts of CLT were created from Miller’s (1956) study on the short-term memory limits, Atkinson and Shiffrin’s (1968) model of cognitive processing, and various theorists such as Barlett (1926) & Piaget (1954) on schema development.
-Sweller introduced five learning effects from the results of his study, the completion-problem effect, modality effect, split-attention effect, worked-example effect, and expertise reversal effect.
-These effects have been built upon by Paas and Van Merrienboer (1994) who wanted to measure their impact and by Mayer (2001) who developed 12 multimedia principles that target the various load types for more effective multimedia learning.
+Sweller’s work has been built upon by Paas and Van Merrienboer (1994) who wanted to measure their impact and by Mayer (2001) who developed 12 multimedia principles that target the various load types for more effective multimedia learning.

 Importance

-CLT has become widely recognized as an influential framework in educational research, guiding instructional practices, and fostering continuous improvement in designing effective and engaging learning experiences.
+CLT has become widely recognized as an influential framework in educational research, guiding instructional practices, and fostering continuous improvement in designing effective multimedia materials.
 CLT helps designers and educators look closely at their learning objectives, learners, and content.
 Managing the types of load designers present to students requires designers to keep information manageable and more closely aligned with their learning objectives.
-This theory works best with novice learners who often need material deconstructed in ways that provide them with the proper scaffolding for learning.
+This theory works best with novice learners who often need material deconstructed through proper scaffolds for learning.
 Lastly, designers who understand the content can find creative ways to organize the information cohesively so that meaning can be made of the material for appropriate schema construction.

 Origins of Cognitive Load Theory